About the 1km Pollinator Pathway

 This area features two identical beds located on Euclid Street beside the Harbord Collegiate tennis courts.
 Features St. John’s Wort shrubs from the city and plants donated by Project Swallowtail.

-Green P Pollinator Garden
+Green P Pollinator Gardens

 Manning Boulevard Planter